Adequate Drug Treatment Records Can Help Ensure Food Safety

 - Name and address of the drug supplier.

-Adequate records that document an animal’s treatment history and a farm’s, or another business’, drug use can go a long way toward preventing illegal drug residues.
+Adequate records that document an animal’s treatment history and a farm’s drug use can go a long way toward preventing illegal drug residues.
 This, in turn, protects American consumers by making sure the food on their tables is safe.

 FDA News Release.
 Wisconsin livestock dealer enters into consent decree involving drug residues in cows.
 July 10, 2012.